 top of page

 At first glance the Sun2000/1000 grid tied inverter appears to be a decent value inverter.
-But it seems the only way to make it work is running it at a derated spec with a lot of external protection making it fragile to use for most users.
-It has been around for a long time and even has a current 2nd generation version.
-You would think that over the many years and with a 2nd generation, improvements would have been made to increase its robustness and reliability.
-If you do the research, there are plenty of support from user communities such as Facebook and YouTube that have documented their experiences with using the Sun2000/1000 in various configurations.
-But overall, the reliability doesn't seemed to have improved.
-We've been playing around with one since April 2024 and we've had our share of failures.
-One of main failures is when the AC side is shorted which not only causes the inverter not to work, but also the LCD screen won't power up so it appears completely dead with no error messages or any ways to troubleshoot except to open up the unit and use the following guide.
+However, it seems the only way to make it work is running it at a derated spec with a lot of external protection and many best practice 'rules' making it too fragile to use for most users.
+This inverter has been around for a long time and latest is a 2nd generation version.
+One would think that over the many years of production and with a 2nd generation, improvements would have been made to increase its robustness and reliability.
+But overall, the reliability doesn't seemed to have improved significantly especially with AC shorts.
+If you do the research, there are plenty of support from user communities such as Facebook and YouTube that have documented their issues with using the Sun2000/1000 in various configurations.

 A quick summary: